Gayatri0222/Customer_Segmentation_ML/README.md

 Feature scaling was performed using **StandardScaler** because K-Means is a distance-based algorithm.

-> The scaler was saved using `joblib` and reused during deployment to ensure consistency between training and prediction data.
+> Feature scaling, PCA, and K-Means were combined into a single **scikit-learn Pipeline**, which was trained and saved using `joblib` to ensure consistent preprocessing during deployment.

 ---